-Participants in these programs make tremendous leaps in their wellness journey.
+Participants in our wellness programs make tremendous leaps in their wellness journey.
 Time and again these unique pathways create a ripple effect of hope that results in action.
 Many participants achieve goals in acquiring new skills or expressing creativity, and then make other changes that lead to gaining independence, embracing self-advocacy, decreasing symptoms of their mental health conditions, and rejoining the community in a meaningful way.

-- Nutrition as An Intervention: Can improving nutrition and strengthening community ties improve one’s mental health and overall wellbeing?
+Can improving nutrition and strengthening community ties improve one’s mental health and overall wellbeing?
 How can we address the social determinants of health through nutrition?
 MHC is partnering with Healing Meals Community Project and others to explore these questions and much more.

-- Write On!: Each of us has a story to tell.
+Each of us has a story to tell.
 But, how does that story define who we are and where we’re going?
 Write On! has shown to be an effective intervention in defeating self-stigma and breaking the chain of negative events.